 Personalized and Experienced-Based Patient Navigation

 The Brain Tumor Network (BTN) helps patients and loved ones manage a brain tumor diagnosis and navigate the complicated health care system to find the best treatment.

 Patients and caregivers who contact BTN are supported by a team that includes a neuro-oncology nurse navigator and an oncology social worker.
 The team guides individuals and families through their treatment path and survivorship at no cost.

-A signature service of BTN is to help patients find the right clinical trial for them based on their unique diagnosis, genetic markers, and living situation.
+A signature service of BTN is helping patients find the right clinical trial based on their unique diagnosis, genetic markers, and living situation.
 It uses a one-of-its-kind clinical trial matching system.
-BTN is the only organization in the United States that performs searches and has a neuro-oncology professional walk through the results with the patient.
+BTN is the only organization in the United States that performs searches and has a neuro-oncology professional walk the patient through the results.
 Once the patient selects a clinical trial, the navigators help with enrollment.
 Clinical trial selection and enrollment are essential to improve patient outcomes and advance treatments for people with brain tumors.
 Patients and their families can contact BTN online to request a consultation or call 844-286-6110.